Positive feedback in coordination games: stochastic evolutionary dynamics and the logit choice rule: Two population models and the application: the logit solutions for the Nash demand game

 } \com{ By rearranging the first equation in \eqref{eq:int}, we easily see that the first equation \eqref{eq:int} is the first-order condition maximizing $x y$.
 Thus, under the unintentional logit choice model, the Nash bargaining solution emerges as a bargaining norm through decentralized evolutionary processes.

 }

 Figure \ref{fig:tree} compares cost minimizing paths under the various mistake models for the Nash demand game (see also Table \ref{tab:solutions}).
 Under the unintentional logit choice rule, the Nash bargaining solution arises as a bargaining norm, as in the uniform model (Theorem \ref{thm:NB} and see \citet{BSY1}).
-However, the underlying mechanism is dramatically different from the uniform model as \com{Table \ref{tab:comp} and }Figure \ref{fig:tree} shows.
+However, the underlying mechanism is dramatically different from the uniform model as Figure \ref{fig:tree} shows.
 Under the unintentional logit choice rule, unlike the uniform mistake model, when $\alpha$ population's share at the Nash bargaining solution ($s^{NB}$) is greater than the equal division ($s^E$), transitions from the egalitarian solution to the Nash bargaining solution are induced by $\beta$-population agents even if these transitions are $\alpha$ -population's favorite transitions (transitions to a higher index convention).
-This is because under the logit dynamic, this opportunity cost of the deviant play (as well as the threshold fraction) matters and when the $\alpha$ -population claims a larger share than the $\beta$-population, the opportunity cost can make transitions induced by the $\alpha$-population more costly than those induced by the $\beta$-population. \com{ This is mainly because $\alpha$ population does not get anything from miscoordination ($A^{\alpha}_{jm}=0$ for $ j>m$), while $\beta$ population get something even from miscordination ($A^{\beta}_{mj}>0$ for $ j>m$). }Thus, under the unintentional logit choice model, when the Nash bargaining solution favors the $\alpha$-population, transitions from the egalitarian solution are driven by the $\beta$-population (see $x_1, x_2, x_3, x_4$ in Figure \ref{fig:tree}), leading to the Nash bargaining solution in which the $\alpha$-population claims a larger share than the $\beta$-population.
+This is because under the logit dynamic, this opportunity cost of the deviant play (as well as the threshold fraction) matters and when the $\alpha$ -population claims a larger share than the $\beta$-population, the opportunity cost can make transitions induced by the $\alpha$-population more costly than those induced by the $\beta$-population.
+Thus, under the unintentional logit choice model, when the Nash bargaining solution favors the $\alpha$-population, transitions from the egalitarian solution are driven by the $\beta$-population (see $x_1, x_2, x_3, x_4$ in Figure \ref{fig:tree}), leading to the Nash bargaining solution in which the $\alpha$-population claims a larger share than the $\beta$-population.

 Under the intentional logit choice rule, transitions always occur by those who stand to benefit from the transitions.
 That is, every transition to a higher index convention is driven by the $\alpha$-population, while every transition to a lower index convention is driven by the $\beta$-population.
 Thus, some transitions from the egalitarian solution to a higher index convention driven by the $\beta$-population under the unintentional model \com{ (transition OOO in Figure OOO)} are now replaced by transitions to a lower index convention by the $\beta$-population and this pushes the stochastically stable state toward a more equal convention (see $x_4, x_5$ in Figure \ref{fig:tree}).
 In this way, intentionality equalizes the division of the surplus.